aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulate-different-image-file-formats/manipulating-photoshop-formats/_index.md

 The code below opens a BMP file from disk and saves it to PSD with RLE compression and RGB color mode.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-export-ExportImageToPSD-ExportImageToPSD.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-export-ExportImageToPSD-ExportImageToPSD.java" >}}
 ## **Importing image to PSD layer**
 This article demonstrates the usage of Aspose.Imaging for Java to add or import an image to a PSD layer.
 Aspose.Imaging API have exposed efficient & easy to use methods to achieve this goal.